jwadhams/json-logic/index.md

 // true
 ```

-This is a simple test, equivalent to `1 == 1`.
+This is a simple rule, equivalent to `1 == 1`.
 A few things about the format:

   1. The operator is always in the "key" position.
 There is only one key per JsonLogic rule.
   1. The values are typically an array.